cse110-fa21-group13/Recipeal/admin/meetings/111421-sprint-1-review.md

   - Designers made a style sheet for desingers to reference when styling elements
   - There is also an HTML Template example that they made for a more concrete example
   - Yibo: Look more into absolute vs relative positioning
+- Figma Prototype
+  - Functional prototype for how we'd like our final product to look/function
 - The App itself
   - We got a lot done!
 We demo'd what we have so far to the entire team
   - CRUD Features